lupyuen/lupyuen.github.io/src/plic3.md

 Re-read and re-think

 Sounds like an Agatha Christie Mystery...
-But sometimes it's indeed One Single Culprit (Memory Caching) behind all the seemingly unrelated problems!
+But sometimes it's indeed __One Single Culprit__ (Memory Caching) behind all the Seemingly Unrelated Problems!

 Taking a brief break from writing

+Clean up our code

 Upstream to NuttX